oopsmails/002-oopsmails-angular-lib-a14/README.md

 - npm i --legacy-peer-deps, if needed. ng build oops-lib001 ng build oops-lib002

+Error: TS2345: Argument of type 'string | undefined' is not assignable to parameter of type 'string'.

+tsconfig.json, "strict": false,

 - check in
 - add more Components, Directives, Pipes, Services ...
 - public-api.ts